There are different types of emotion that show up to serve us on a daily basis.

-If this is throwing up even more emotions for you as you think about it, get excited because they are leading you to your breakthrough.
+If this is throwing up even more emotions for you as you think about it, get excited because they could be leading you to a breakthrough.

-So now you know a little more about the different types of emotion and how they play around in your life and relationships.
+Now you understand the different types of emotion and how they show up in your life and relationships.
 Was that a blast?
-Would you be happy to share this Emotions Master Class For Men with your network?

-Get ready to be mind blown as I reveal how to enrich your relationships by improving emotional self awareness in module 3 of your Emotions Master Class For Men.
+Get ready to be mind blown as I reveal how many emotions there are in Module 3 of the Master You Emotions course.